 Note: Even though like as a conjunction has been used for hundreds of years by educated people, it’s usually reserved, today, for informal speech and writing.
 In careful speech and formal writing, though, as, as if, and as though are preferred. (e.g., It worked out just as you said it would.)

-Informal usage: used after forms of be to introduce reported speech or thought (e.g., She’s like, “I don’t believe it”, and I’m like, “No, it’s true!”.)
+Informal usage(not recommended for formal writing): used after forms of be to introduce reported speech or thought (e.g., She’s like, “I don’t believe it”, and I’m like, “No, it’s true!”.)

 Meaning: a similar person or thing (to another)